simpleinjector/Documentation/source/advanced.rst

         typeof(AsyncCommandHandlerDecorator<>),
         c => c.ImplementationType.Name.StartsWith("Async"));

-When mixing this with other (synchronous) decorators, you'll get an extremely powerful and pluggable system:
+Mixing this decorator with other (synchronous) decorators, you'll have an extremely powerful and pluggable system:

 .. code-block:: c#